Yamato-Security/hayabusa/README-English.md

 * `Event ID`: This comes from the `<Event><System><EventID>` field in the event log.
 * `Level`: This comes from the `level` field in the YML detection rule. (`informational`, `low`, `medium`, `high`, `critical`) By default, all level alerts will be displayed but you can set the minimum level with `-m`.
 For example, you can set `-m high`) in order to only scan for and display high and critical alerts.
 * `Title`: This comes from the `title` field in the YML detection rule.
-* `Details`: This comes from the `output` field in the YML detection rule, however, only Hayabusa rules have this field.
+* `Details`: This comes from the `details` field in the YML detection rule, however, only Hayabusa rules have this field.
 This field gives extra information about the alert or event and can extract useful data from the `<Event><System><EventData>` portion of the log.
 For example, usernames, command line information, process information, etc...

 When saving to a CSV file an additional two fields will be added:
 * `Rule Path`: The path to the detection rule that generated the alert or event.